roflmuffin/aniscrape/readme.md

 Some must have features for the base scraper in general:

-- Ability to control more aspects of the web requests (instanced needle modules per provider) so that cookies & headers can be modified.
-- A promise based intialise method for sites that have things that delay immediate scraping (CloudFlare & KissAnime are one example)
 - Throttling and rate limiting requests.
 Currently requests are sent immediately, this is less than ideal especially if you want to bulk grab video URLs.

 ## Contributing